qiling9760/sep10-freedom-project/blog/entry07.md

 - Do not over explain - For students who don't have SEP, I should not get into too deep about my tools and the coding process because they had no idea how they work.
 I should show them more about how the website work.

+## EDP
+I am currently on **Communicate the result** where I had presented my website to other people.
+I talked about what I found about **Toys and Puzzles** and what product I made out of it.
+I explained my process of making my website about toys and puzzles.

 [Previous](entry06.md) | [Next](entry08.md)

 [Home](../README.md)